thelunatic/rtems_gsoc18/_posts/2018-08-06-final-report.md

 Dr. Sherrill's advice.
 I have added the code of the `gcno_dumper` project in a separate public repository.
-[ This is the link to the repo...](https://github.com/thelunatic/gcno_dumper) Once this is complete and reviewed, it will go into the `covoar/` and will help debug the gcov reports.
+[ This is the link to the repo...](https://github.com/thelunatic/gcno_dumper) This is currently working and it dumps all the data from gcno files into a txt file in human readable format, it needs to be reviewed and after the review and needed modifications it will go into the `covoar/`, this will help debug the gcov reports.

 Description of the working of the gcno_dumper tool and the discussion on the generated txt file can be found in [THIS](https://thelunatic.github.io/rtems_gsoc18/blog/gcno-files/) and [THIS](https://thelunatic.github.io/rtems_gsoc18/blog/gcno-dump1/) link.
+The full dump txt file can be found in [THIS LINK ](https://github.com/thelunatic/gcno_dumper/blob/master/gcno_dump.txt)

 ##### Future work
 * Complete the gcno_dumper tool.